harshadasari451/GitHub_PR_Impact_dashboard/README.md

 ### Defining Impact

+At a fast-moving, open-source company like PostHog, impact means two things: shipping reliably yourself, and raising the team's floor by unblocking others.
+An engineer who merges 10 PRs and reviews 40 more — especially stale ones nobody else touches — creates more total output than one who merges 30 PRs in isolation.
+This is the core premise behind the scoring model.

 Five dimensions, each min-max normalized to 0–100 across all contributors, then combined into a weighted composite score:

 | Dimension | Weight | How it's computed | Why |